nstrobbe/GettingAndCleaningData/CodeBook.md

 We computed the mean of each selected variable, for each subject and activity combination.
 This information constitutes the final tidy dataset with which we can do more analysis later on.
-The dataset was also sorted by subject id and acitivy, and the columns are arranged in alphabetical order.
+The dataset was also sorted by subject id and activity, and the columns are arranged in alphabetical order.

 ### Structure of the final dataset